pranavrcn/CMaps-Event-Management/README.md

 - **PostgreSQL**: PostgreSQL serves as our database, providing advanced features and the scalability needed to manage user data, event information, and social interactions efficiently.

-- **Frontend Technologies**: The frontend is built using Bootstrap and jQuery, offering a responsive and user-friendly interface.
+- **Frontend Technologies**: The frontend is built using Bootstrap, d3.js, and jQuery, offering a responsive and user-friendly interface.
 Ajax is integrated for asynchronous data loading, ensuring a smooth and interactive experience.

 - **Google Maps API**: We integrated the Google Maps API to power the dynamic and interactive map feature, making it easy for users to visualize events in their area.